 Lysa Arryn throws tantrums like a spoiled child when things don't go her way and ignores her responsibilities as Lady of the Eyrie in hopes that they would go away.
 And when her new husband Littlefinger forcefully kisses her niece Sansa, she tried to murder the latter because she believed they tried to steal what belongs to her.

-Cersei Lannister covers it with a huge layer of The Vamp with all the Manipulative Bitchiness that requires as well as aspects of Mama Bear in adulthood, but her primary motivation for much of what she does is what it's basically been since she was very young... a massive tantrum that she can't get the cool toys like the boys do (or, more specifically, like Jaime does).
+Cersei Lannister covers her inner woman-child with a huge layer of The Vamp (and all the Manipulative Bitchiness that requires) with aspects of Mama Bear in adulthood.
+But, her primary motivation for much of what she does is what it's basically been since she was very young... a massive tantrum that she can't get the cool toys like the boys do (or, more specifically, like Jaime does).
 And, Daddy won't look at me like he does him!
 (So, I'll be better than Daddy!)
-It's not pleasant when it combines with a streak viscous enough to advocate torture, murder and, occasionally, outright acting like her brother's (and cousin's) Lady Macbeth when she isn't being her children's My Beloved Smother, so any sympathy you might have for her points about the inherant unfairness in the Stay in the Kitchen attitude of most of Westeros gallops out the window thanks to her general toxicity.
+It's not very pleasant when it combines with a streak viscous enough to advocate torture, murder and, occasionally, outright acting like her brother's (and cousin's) Lady Macbeth when she isn't being her children's My Beloved Smother, so any sympathy you might have for her points about the inherant unfairness in the Stay in the Kitchen attitude of most of Westeros gallops out the window thanks to her general toxicity.

 First is Jeff.
 He acts incredibly childish and has exaggerated opinion of himself.
 He throws a fit whenever he doesn't get his way and is generally an all-around douchebag.